Learn how to design and facilitate educational workshops that engage and inspire.

 This email course will help you create better workshops so you can share your skills and expertise with the world in new ways, and continue building your workshop superpowers.

-I’ve been involved in the design and facilitation of over 800 hours of workshop content for audiences around the world – from C-suite executives at Fortune 500 companies to startup entrepreneurs, and groups of 5-year-old kids.
+I’ve been involved in the design and facilitation of over 800 hours of workshop content for audiences around the world – from C-suite executives at Fortune 100 companies to startup founders, non-profit organizations, and groups of 5-year-old kids.

-Since there’s so much material, I’m splitting it out into 7 lessons that I’ll send you one day at a time (weekdays only so the weekend is clear for other fun).
+Since there’s so much material, I’m splitting it out into 7 lessons that I’ll send you one day at a time (weekdays only, so the weekend is clear for other things).

-I’ll also share some of the tools, resources, and books that helped me along my journey as a workshop creator.
+I’ll also share some other tools and resources that helped me along my journey as a workshop creator.

 Each lesson is bitesize, actionable, and completely free.